x-projekt/_fuzzy-sets-logic/README.md

 # _fuzzy-sets-logic
-Solutions and explanations for the book "Fuzzy Sets &amp; Fuzzy Logic: Theory and Applications by George J. Klir and Bo Yuan"
+Solutions and explanations for the book "_Klir, George J. and Bo Yuan.
+Fuzzy Sets & Fuzzy Logic: Theory and Applications.
+(2015)_".